webix-hub/docs/data/api/ui.view_onblur_event.md

 @params:

-- prev_view			object			the view that was in focus previously
+- prev_view			object			the view that has previously been in focus

 @example: